 One bound Composition style notebook is required.
 Metal spiral notebooks or notebooks with 'tear-able' pages are not allowed.
 Complete notebooks in PEN.
-Detailed notebook requirements are listed on pages 12-14 of this syllabus.
+Detailed notebook requirements are listed on pages 12-13 of this syllabus.
 Notebooks must be organized but not necessarily perfect.
 They can contain strikeouts.
 Do not rip pages out of the notebook or points will be deducted in the notebook grade.
 White-out is not allowed.

 Students must come to lab prepared in order to optimize lab efficiency.
-At the start of every NEW experiment (which is virtually every week) each student must have written in their notebook:
+At the start of every NEW experiment (which is every week) each student must have written in their notebook:

-- 1) The date and title of the experiment - 2) An introductory paragraph summarizing experiment purpose & overview.
-This need not be more than one full notebook page.
-Minimum length is 1⁄2 a notebook page; maximum length is 1.5 notebook pages - 3) A procedure outlining steps of the experiment.
-This can be denoted as points or paragraph form & may take several notebook pages to complete, depending on the experiment.
+- 1) The date and title of the experiment\ - 2) An introductory paragraph summarizing experiment purpose & overview.
+This need not be more than one full notebook page.\ - 3) A procedure outlining steps of the experiment.
+This can be bullet points or paragraph form & may take several notebook pages to complete, depending on the experiment.\

-Look at the lab schedule.
-A student will receive a zero (0) for this portion if the information is not completed before a student walks into the lab for that particular experiment/day OR if it doesn't meet the minimum guidelines required.
+\Use the lab schedule to know when to complete this.
+A student will receive a zero (0) for this portion if it information is not completed before a student walks into the lab for that particular experiment/day.
 Notebooks are checked/signed by Instructor or TA at the start of each new lab experiment as well as during the exam.
-The notebook grade determines 7.96 % of the overall course grade.
+The notebook grade determines 10.27 % of the overall course grade.